A project component is a single, unique and independent entity that can be reused in two ways:

 Component references are counted and displayed within the Components tab of the project pane.

 If a component is not referenced by any other components in the current project, it is known as an orphaned component.
-Orphaned components are displayed with a broken link icon to the left of the component name.
+Orphaned components are displayed with an unreferenced (broken link) icon to the left of the component name.
 For example, these two new scripts are not used within any operations or referenced elsewhere within the project: